Vicky Lumentut

-Godbless Sofcar Vicky Lumentut (born 8 June 1959) is an Indonesian politician who is the mayor of Manado, the capital of North Sulawesi.
+Godbless Sofcar Vicky Lumentut (born 8 June 1959) is an Indonesian politician who was the mayor of Manado, the capital of North Sulawesi.

 Before he was elected mayor, he had been a civil servant for nearly twenty years, and was the city secretary of Manado for five years.
 Formerly a member of the Democratic Party, he moved to Nasdem in 2018.

 Background

 Lumentut was born in Tondano, Minahasa Regency on 8 June 1959.
 After completing his elementary and middle schools there, he went to a trade school in Manado, and graduated from Sam Ratulangi University's civil engineering program in 1985.
 Later on, Lumentut would get a second bachelor's degree from Sam Ratulangi in law.
 He also studied rural development in Bogor Agricultural University, management in a Jakartan economic institute.

 He is married to J.P.A.
 Runtuwene and the couple has four children.

 Career

 Civil servant

 He began working at the province's government in 1986, and was appointed a head of subdepartment the following year.
 He initially worked in its development division.
 He became the head of water resources by 2003, and was appointed as Manado's city secretary in 2005.